The Fdio Project

 The Fdio Utility

 Fdio just handles the raw sector data and doesn't care about any file system information.
-The main job for Fdio is to save the low-level floppy data into binary image files and, in turn, restore original floppy disc media from binary images.
+The main job for Fdio is to save the low-level floppy data into binary image files and, in turn, restore original floppy disk media from binary images.
 Besides, Fdio provides typical media operations like formatting, duplication and diagnostics.
 Finally, Fdio has the ability to perform a deeper analysis of unknown media in order to determine the medium characteristics.

-All functions have been implemented into one single executable, which runs as a console application under all WIN32 versions from Windows 95 up to Windows Vista.
-For direct floppy access under Windows NT/2000/XP/Vista the free FDRAWCMD driver package must be installed (the package was developed by Simon Owen and is included in the distribution packages which can be downloaded below, more information about the FDRAWCMD driver can be found here).
+All functions have been implemented into one single executable, which runs as a console application under all WIN32 versions from Windows 95 up to Windows 10.
+For direct floppy access under Windows NT/2000/XP/Vista/7/8/10 the free FDRAWCMD driver package must be installed (the package was developed by Simon Owen and is included in the distribution packages which can be downloaded below, more information about the FDRAWCMD driver can be found here).

-Fdio can be executed in the form
+Fdio can be widely tailored to your needs.
+Generally, it can be executed in the form

 fdio <command> [<options>] [<parameters>]